Events & Planning

 - Consider how much time you can realistically spend abroad.
 This will depend partly on your finances, partly on your academic program and partly on your personality and family situation.

-- The program you are interested in may determine how long you are away.
-Some programs or institutions are only available for a full academic year and others for just a summer.
-Others have semester dates that don't match up smoothly with U of T, meaning that a Fall Semester exchange with the Winter back at U of T or a Winter Semester abroad with the Summer in Canada might not be possible.
-Consult the CIE International Opportunities search tool regarding your first choice institution or program to determine if your timeline will work.
+- Some programs or institutions are only available for a full academic year and others for just a summer.
+Others have semester dates that don't match up smoothly with U of T; consult the CIE International Opportunities search tool to determine if your timeline will work.

 - Is travel important to you?
 Are there any destinations near your preferred institution that you’d like to visit?

-Money is always a factor in deciding where you can go.
-Travel costs and living expenses vary greatly from place to place, so knowing what you can afford and forecasting your expenses will help you choose a destination that works for you.
+Travel costs and living expenses vary greatly from place to place.
+Knowing what you can afford and forecasting your expenses will help you choose a destination that works for you.
 It’s worth checking the international office web pages at the institutions you are interested in — local cost of living information might be provided.

 - What costs can you afford?
 Do you need to earn an income or support yourself through study scholarships?